davidtrussler/Tech-Test_Multiplication-app/README.md

 The goal of this work is to produce a client-side Web application to help a child understand multiplication.

 The main features of this are:
-- a grid of all the numbers from 1 to 144
+- it displays a grid of all the numbers from 1 to 144

 ## Steps

 1. Add basic markup
 This adds the index.html file
+I have injected the main content via JavaScript.
+This is partly to save time (it would most likely be done server side in a real world example) but also feels justified because the app itelf requires JavaScript to work at all.

 ## Setting up